twilio/workshop/docs/callin.rst

 Using the Twilio Helper Libraries
 ---------------------------------

 Though this workshop will assume use of Python and the twilio-python helper library, Twilio offers helper libraries for a large set of languages.
-Check them out `here`_.
+If you aren't using Python, download the `helper library`_ for your language of choice.
+You'll need the library in the next section.

 For the twilio-python helper library, you may find the `Queue API Reference`_ helpful for this workshop.